FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 #### Parameters

 * GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
 Please see API documentation for a list of valid entries.
 Since 1.7 you can also use nicknames for the geo objects.
-*  longitude: OPTIONAL the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
+*  longitude: OPTIONAL the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API
 * latitude: OPTIONAL the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
 * How: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.
 * attitude: OPTIONAL the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.